Micki- Vocals, Keyboard

 Retiring the dented pots and pans, Cam moved up to the drums in 5th grade and hasn’t looked back.
 Even a short-lived foray with the trumpet couldn’t keep him away from his first set which started his musical journey towards the land of Rock and Roll.
 Surrounded by a family of musicians, there was always someone playing the piano, clarinet, flute, trumpet, or a song on the stereo.
 When his dad controlled the playlist, there was plenty of country greats like Johnny Cash and Loretta Lynn while Cam preferred Van Halen and the hard edge of rock.
 With a much more diverse appreciation for all musical genres, Cam handles the drum duties for Hall Pass and lays down the beats for Seattle band Sonic Therapy.

-Former founding member of Hall Pass, Rich and family relocated to the Bay area where he continues to play for various bands and is dearly missed not only for his awesome beats and sage advice but for the best rehearsal studio on the planet.
-Rich has been laying down the beats since the days of wide collars and bell bottom pants, playing these hits before they were “classic”.
-He has played with talented performers in a wide variety of genres–from big band swing as a teen, to a jazz quartet in college, to the San Francisco 80’s new wave revival Venus Envy, and the Bay Area biker-bar hard rock antics of Jungle Rooster, and on to the Seattle classic rock favorites of Bad Habit, and of course the past seven years in the drum throne for Curb Appeal.
-He believes there is so much great music out there, old and new, just waiting for a fresh take.
+Former founding member of Hall Pass, Rich and family relocated to the Bay area where he continues to play for various bands.
+Rich has been laying down the beats since the days of wide collars and bell bottom pants, playing these hits before they were “classic” from big band swing as a teen, to a jazz quartet in college.
+In the San Francisco 80’s he played for new wave revival Venus Envy and the hard rock antics of Jungle Rooster.
+From there, Rich started the Seattle classic rock band Bad Habit, and spent seven years in the drum throne for Curb Appeal before joining Hall Pass.
+Rich believes there is so much great music out there, old and new, just waiting for a fresh take.
 San Fransisco – you got lucky having this cat in town!